jakildev/IrredenEngine/README.md

 ## Build

 ### Prerequirsites
 -   Windows OS
 -   OpenGL 4.6 supported hardware.
 -   MinGW (or other c/c++ compiler)
 -   CMake

 ### Instructions
+-   Clone the repository
+-   Configure cmake
+-   Build all targets
+-   Run the default project

 ## Licensing
 This project is under the [MIT License](/docs/usage/licensing.md).\